mfvalin/sleef-extras/README.md

 # sleef-extras
+C vector functions using libsleef
-Fortran wrappers and C vector functions using libsleef
+Fortran wrappers for these C vector functions

+tested so far with gfortran and aocc (flang)